Fairness in Graph Mining: A Survey

 \textbf{Intended Audiences.} The intended audiences of this survey are (1) researchers who would like to understand how fairness is defined and fulfilled in graph mining; and (2) practitioners who plan to generalize fair graph mining approaches to different applications.

 \textbf{Survey Structure.} The remainder of this survey paper is organized as follows.
 Section~\ref{labels_section} introduces the notations and preliminaries.
 In Section~\ref{notion_section}, different fairness notions and corresponding metrics are systematically reviewed.
 Based on these fairness notions and metrics, Section~\ref{technique_section} introduces six groups of techniques to fulfill fairness.
-Rich open-source benchmark datasets for fairness studies in graph mining are summarized in Section~\ref{dataset_section}.
-Section~\ref{challenge_section} discusses existing research challenges and open questions for future research.
+Section~\ref{challenge_and_lib} discusses existing research challenges and open questions.
 Finally, Section~\ref{conclusion_section} presents the conclusion of this survey.